+- The promotion and maintenance of high standards of conduct within the Council To advise the Council on the adoption or revision of its code of conduct.
+To monitor and advise the Council about the operation of its code of conduct in the light of best practice, changes in the law, - 2.
+Assistance to members and co-opted members of the authority - To ensure that all members of the Council have access to training in all aspects of the member code of conduct, that this training is actively promoted, and that members are aware of the standards expected of local councillors under the code - 3.
+Other functions - Functions relating to standards of conduct of members under any provision of, or regulations made under the Local Government Act 2000 or Localism Act 2011.
 4. To consider audit activity, the regulatory framework, and accounts.
 Monitoring Officer 1.
 To grant dispensations under the Localism Act 2011 in consultation with the Chair of the Audit and Standards Committee. d) Appeals Committee 1.
 To consider appeals against dismissal, other disciplinary action, grading and grievances by employees of the Council 2.
 To determine all appeals falling within the remit of the Appeals Committee except where the Committee's decision would contravene an established Council policy.

-L e) Chief Executive
+e) Chief Executive

-L 1.
-To deal with urgent items of business which cannot reasonably await the next meeting of the Council, and Regulatory Committees after consultation with the relevant Chair i.e. Mayor for Council business or Chair of relevant Regulatory Committee.
-2. To deal with urgent items of business which cannot reasonably await the next meeting of the Council, and Regulatory Committees in the absence of the Chair i.e. Mayor for Council business or Chair of relevant Regulatory Committee 3.
-To make minor amendments to personnel policies which affect staff terms and conditions, and to make other amendments to those policies in consultation with Group Leaders and the Executive Member for Resources 4.
-To approve new personnel policies which affect staff terms and conditions and which are not significant, in consultation with Group Leaders and the Executive Member for Resources and Performance Management f) Section 151 Officer The exercise of all powers, relating to and incidental to the administration of the financial affairs of the Council by the Section 151 Officer.
-1. To determine prior to the start of each financial year in consultation with the Executive Member for Resources & Performance Management: (a) The Council Tax base. (b).
-The estimated business rates to be collected as set out in the NNDR1 return.
-2. To make all decisions (strategic, operational or otherwise) in relation to the agreements entered into with the Council's Strategic Services Delivery Partners limited to the delegated limits set out in the Financial Procedure Rules.
+- To deal with urgent items of business which cannot reasonably await the next meeting of the Council, and Regulatory Committees after consultation with the relevant Chair i.e. Mayor for Council business or Chair of relevant Regulatory Committee.
+To deal with urgent items of business which cannot reasonably await the next meeting of the Council, and Regulatory Committees in the absence of the Chair i.e. Mayor for Council business or Chair of relevant Regulatory Committee To make minor amendments to personnel policies which affect staff terms and - To make minor amendments to personnel policies which affect staff terms and conditions, and to make other amendments to those policies in consultation with Group Leaders and the Executive Member for Resources - 4.
+To approve new personnel policies which affect staff terms and conditions and which are not significant, in consultation with Group Leaders and the Executive Member for Resources and Performance Management f) Section 151 Officer

+The exercise of all powers, relating to and incidental to the administration of the financial affairs of the Council by the Section 151 Officer.

+- 1. To determine prior to the start of each financial year in consultation with the Executive Member for Resources & Performance Management: - (a) The Council Tax base. - (b).
+The estimated business rates to be collected as set out in the NNDR1 return. - 2.
+To make all decisions (strategic, operational or otherwise) in relation to the agreements entered into with the Council's Strategic Services Delivery Partners limited to the delegated limits set out in the Financial Procedure Rules.